joshabb/vscoderesmongraphical/README.md

   - `Remaining`
   - `UsedOutOfTotal`
 - `resmongraphical.disk.drives`: Drives to show.
 For example, 'C:' on Windows, and '/dev/sda1' on Linux.
-- `resmongraphical.net.ifaces`: Network interfaces to show.
+- `resmongraphical.network.ifaces`: Network interfaces to show.
 For example `eth0`.
 - `resmongraphical.updatefrequencyms`: How frequently to query systeminformation.
 The minimum is 4000 ms as to prevent accidentally updating so fast as to freeze up your machine.
-- `resmongraphical.freq.unit`: Unit used for the CPU frequency (GHz-Hz).
+- `resmongraphical.cpufreq.unit`: Unit used for the CPU frequency (GHz-Hz).
 Options are:
   - `GHz` - Gigahertz.
   - `MHz` - Megahertz.
   - `KHz` - Kilohertz.